 3) Separate Pedestrian and Machinery Traffic

 Keeping staff and visitors safe also means reducing the likelihood of accidents.
 One way to accomplish this is to separate vehicle and pedestrian walkways to minimize staff and machinery accidents.
-When a physical barrier isn’t possible, clearly marking lanes for forklifts or other vehicles and pedestrian-only lanes reduces risk.
+When a physical barrier isn’t possible, clearly marking lanes for forklifts, trucks, Automatic Guided Vehicles (AGVs), and pedestrian-only lanes reduces risk.

 Along with designated lanes, clear markings must be used where traffic crosses.
 Labeling right of way, no foot traffic, no vehicles, or reminding staff to stop and look before proceeding improves safety where foot and vehicular traffic meet.
 Keep non-essential staff out of dangerous areas with clearly marked “Do Not Enter” or “Authorized Personnel Only” repeating message floor tape to limit foot traffic to designated employees only.